JLRipley314/teuk-fortran-2020/README.md

 The code evolves fields in the time domain, and spatial derivatives are evaluated using pseudo-spectral methods.
-For more information about the code and the formalism we use see the papers listed under `Citation'.
+For more information about the code and the formalism we use see the papers listed under `Citation`.

-Runtime parameters are configured in the `setup.py' file.
+Runtime parameters are configured in the `setup.py` file.

 ## Libraries